 Your glasses or contacts prescription is within certain limits.

-High prescriptions are common; it is not unusual to see patients whose prescriptions are in the -8.25 to -24.00 range or greater.
+It is not unusual to see patients whose prescriptions are in the -8.25 to -24.00 range or greater.
 In the past, severe nearsightedness, farsightedness and astigmatism would disqualify many prospective LASIK patients from permanent vision correction.
 Severe myopia, for example, could require the removal of too much corneal tissue, increasing the risk of complications and decreasing the predictability of results.

 Today, there are more options available to more people, if you know where to look.
 There are only a handful of LASIK providers in the country (Brinton Vision in St. Louis is one of them) that offer LASIK plus all six modern LASIK alternatives.
 These proven treatments provide clear vision to people with high prescriptions, steep astigmatism, thick or thin corneas, or age-related vision loss that LASIK does not address.